subugoe/elsevier_hybrid_volume/README.md

 - If you don’t understand something, please let me know and [submit an issue](https://github.com/subugoe/oa2020cadata).

-Feel free to add new features or fix bugs by sending a pull request.
+- Feel free to add new features or fix bugs by sending a pull request.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+### License

+Re-used data terms:

+Crossref asserts no claims of ownership to individual items of bibliographic metadata and associated Digital Object Identifiers (DOIs) acquired through the use of the Crossref Free Services.
+Individual items of bibliographic metadata and associated DOIs may be cached and incorporated into the user's content and systems.

+The compiled data are made available under the Public Domain Dedication and License v1.0 whose full text can be found at: <http://www.opendatacommons.org/licenses/pddl/1.0/>

+The blog post including the figures are made available under CC-BY 4.0.

+Source Code: MIT (Najko Jahn, 2019)

 ### Contact